laurent22/joplin/readme/api/get_started/plugins.md

 Finally, in order to test the plugin, open the Setting screen, then navigate the the **Plugins** section, and add the plugin path in the **Development plugins** text field.
 For example, if your plugin project path is `/home/user/src/joplin-plugin`, add this in the text field.

 Restart the app, and Joplin should load the plugin and execute its `onStart` handler.
-If all went well you should see the test message: "Test plugin started".
+If all went well you should see the test message in the plugin console: "Test plugin started!".

 # Next steps